 The governmental funds financial statements are presented on the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recorded when susceptible to accrual i.e., both measurable and available.
 "Available" means collectible within the current period or within 60 days after year end.
-An exception to this is grants collected on a reimbursement basis.
+An exception to this is grants collected on a reimbursament basis.
 Those reimbursable grants are recognized as revenue when reimbursable expenditures are made.
 Expenditures are recognized when the related liability is incurred.
-Exceptions to this general rule include principal and interest on general obligation long-term debt and employee vacation and sick leave, which are recognized when due and payable.
+Exceptions to this general rule include principal and interest on general obligation long-term debt which is recognized when due and payable.